ashpursglove/ashs_construction_calculator/README.md

 - A tender BOQ generator
 - A replacement for detailed design
 - A scheduling oracle
+- A crystal ball
-- A solution to bad assumptions
+- A substitute for thinking

 It is an **engineering calculator**.

-If the inputs are wrong, the outputs will also be wrong.
+If the inputs are bad, the outputs will also be bad.
-But they will be wrong consistently.
+But they will be bad in a consistent, repeatable, auditable way.

 ---